qri-io/desktop/DEVELOPER.md

 To run Storybook to view our component library, simply run the `yarn storybook` command in your terminal and you will be re-directed to your browser to view the stories.
 If you would only like to build the Storybook assets but not launch Storybook to open in-browser, you can run the `yarn build-storybook` command.

-When rendering Storybook stories which rely on fetched information from our [`qri` backend](https://github.com/qri-io/qri), you'll need to whitelist the storybook domain to comply with our CORS policy.
+When rendering Storybook stories which rely on fetched information from our [`qri` backend](https://github.com/qri-io/qri), you'll need to whitelist the Storybook domain to comply with our CORS policy.
 To do this, follow these steps:

 1. Set 'http://localhost:6006' as an entry under `allowedorigins` in the `config.yaml` file of your local qri repo.
 (Note: your local qri repo is _not_ a refence to [`qri` backend](https://github.com/qri-io/qri) code.
 It is rather where your qri configuration, peer information, datasets, and other metadata are stored at your `QRI_PATH`.)
 You can make this change by either using the `qri` command line and running `qri config set` or by directly editing the `config.yaml` located at your `QRI_PATH`.
 2. Ensure the `qri` backend is running to receive your request by running `qri connect` in your terminal.